Mac-V-Sog/MacroPulseDashboard/README.md

 **MacroPulseDashboard** is a **macro-financial risk monitoring tool** built for TradingView in Pine Script (v6).
 It aggregates high-frequency and macroeconomic indicators into a structured, visual dashboard that helps identify **periods of rising systemic stress, tightening liquidity, and cyclical market inflection points**.

-The dashboard brings together signals from **credit, volatility, yield curves, sentiment, and market breadth** — combining technical and fundamental dimensions into a unified, data-driven “macro pulse” of market health.
+The dashboard brings together signals from **credit, volatility, yield curves, sentiment, and market breadth**, combining technical and fundamental dimensions into a unified, data-driven “macro pulse” of market health.

 <img width="2382" height="1681" alt="image" src="https://github.com/user-attachments/assets/5a7af836-54cd-4f47-bc9e-3aff0e68f45f" />